 Whether the interaction/design works as expected?

-Are students able to complete tasks using “My Projects” on the desktop and mobile?
+Are students able to complete tasks with “My Projects” on the desktop and mobile?

 - Five semi-structured interviews were conducted with university-level students over the course of four days, June 19-21 & 25, 2018.